Leelah Alcorn: Tributes, vigils, and activism

 The day after Alcorn's suicide note was published online, Chris Seelbach, the first openly gay councilman on Cincinnati City Council, shared it as part of a Facebook message in which he stated that her death showed how hard it was to be transgender in the U.S. His post was shared over 4,700 times and increased public awareness of the incident.
 By December 30, Alcorn's death had attracted worldwide attention; news outlets across the world had picked up the story, and the hashtag #LeelahAlcorn had topped Twitter.
 According to British newspaper The Independent, the incident "triggered widespread anguish and raised a debate about the rights of transgender people."
 The U.S.-based Boston Globe stated that it "served as a flashpoint for transgender progress in 2014," while The New Republic referred to it as having "sparked a national conversation about the plight of transgender kids and the scanty rights and respect our society affords them."

 On January 1, 2015, the Cincinnati-based LGBT rights group Support Marriage Equality Ohio hosted a vigil for Alcorn outside Kings High School.
 A candlelight vigil in Goodale Park, Columbus was held on January 2 by a group called Stand Up 4 Leelah.
-A further vigil was organized by both The Diverse City Youth Chorus in partnership with the Cincinnati chapter of the Gay, Lesbian and Straight Education Network at the Clifton Cultural Arts Center for January 10.
-The vigil location at the Clifton Cultural Arts Center was moved to the Woodward Theater to make way for a larger setting.
+A further vigil was organized by The Diverse City Youth Chorus in partnership with the Cincinnati chapter of the Gay, Lesbian and Straight Education Network at the Clifton Cultural Arts Center for January 10.
+The vigil location at the Clifton Cultural Arts Center was changed to the larger Woodward Theater.
 The event was attended by over 500 people.

 A January 3 vigil was scheduled for Trafalgar Square in London; an organizer was quoted as saying that "[Alcorn's] death was a political death.
 When a member of our community is brutalised at the hands of oppression we must all fight back."
 Those who spoke at the event included politician Sarah Brown and novelist and poet Roz Kaveney.
 Marches were carried out in honor of Alcorn in both Northwest, Washington, D.C. and Queen Street, Auckland on January 10.
 The same day, a candlelight vigil was held in New York City's Columbus Circle.
 A memorial protest against conversion therapy and in memory of Alcorn took place in Lynchburg, Virginia, on January 24, 2015.